 Coca Cola, Apple, IBM, FedEx, Nike, and McDonald’s all have famous logos.
-These trademarks make them easily identifiable, even if we can’t read the words of the advertisement.
+These trademarks make the products easily identifiable, even if we can’t read the words of the advertisement.
 Police officers, UPS drivers, nurses, and judges all wear clothing that makes it easy for us to tell what work they do.
-The Lord says that Christ-like love is the visible trademark of His followers.
+The Lord says that Christ-like love is to be the visible trademark of His followers.
 Some of us have unique birthmarks on our bodies.
 But all Jesus’ followers are branded by the Holy Spirit with His “new-birth-mark” of self-giving love.
 Do others see that in us?

 Drawing on 1 Corinthians 13 (the Bible’s “Love Chapter”) this continues our series on “Jesus-like Love.”
 I number headings for ease of discussion.
 If you missed them, you can read Part 1, Part 2, and Part 3 here.

 7. Jesus-like Love is Not Selfish.
 In some ways, this is a key to understanding the whole list.
 Loving attitudes and actions are sacrificial, like Christ, who willingly went to Calvary’s cross for His people.
 Unloving attitudes and actions are egotistical, acting like we are at the center or that we matter more than others.
 The opposite of love is not hate; it’s selfishness.
 Self-seeking causes evil thoughts, murder, adultery, sexual immorality, stealing, lying, slander, and other sinful behaviors.1 Selfishness helps others to get something in return.
 When we ask, “What’s in it for me?” we are moving away from love.
 When we ask, “How can I please God and others?” then we practice love.